 Always use extreme caution when approaching someone in the water.
 Approach them from the leeward side at idle speed only, allowing your stern to swing away from them as you get close.
-Place the shifter in NEUTRAL and shut off the boat's motor when you are still several feet from the person in the water.
+Place the shifter in NEUTRAL and shut off the boat's engines when you are still several feet from the person in the water.
 While they are swimming over to the boat, lower the swim ladder from the transom platform so they can board.
-Once everyone is aboard, return the swim ladder to its stowed position and check that everyone is safely seated before restarting the motor.
+Once everyone is aboard, return the swim ladder to its stowed position and check that everyone is safely seated before restarting the engines.
 If you are unfamiliar with picking up swimmers in the water, practice this maneuver with a retrievable floating object before attempting it under actual condition.

-Boats have no brakes.
-Stopping is accomplished by backing down on the throttle.
-Once the boat has slowed and the motor is idling, place the shifter in REVERSE.
-Gradually increasing reverse power with the throttle will allow you to stop the boat in a very short distance.
+Boats do not have brakes.
+Stopping is accomplished by backing down on the throttles.
+Once the boat has slowed and the engines are idling, you can place the shifters in REVERSE.
+Gradually increasing reverse power with the throttles will allow you to stop the boat in a very short distance.
 Note that a boat will not respond to steering in reverse nearly as well as it does when going forward, so do not expect to accomplish tight turning maneuvers when backing up.